noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  Measure of an investment's risk-adjusted performance, calculated by comparing its return to that of a risk-free benchmark.
+  Measure of the strategy's/product's risk-adjusted performance, calculated by comparing its return to that of a risk-free benchmark.
 The risk-free benchmark will depend on the geography where the strategy is denominated and the market traded.
 For US and Global strategies we will be using the 13 week Treasury Bill rate.

   ### Formula(words)
   1. Find the excess returns at each time $t$, $R_{excess, t}$: